 Information literacy includes the ability to identify, find, evaluate, and use information effectively.
 From effective search strategies to evaluation techniques, students learn how to evaluate the quality, credibility, and validity of websites, and give proper credit.

 Students learn what to do if they are involved in a cyberbullying situation.
 They explore the roles people play and how individual actions — both negative and positive — can impact their friends and broader communities.

-Students are encouraged to take the active role of "upstander" and build positive, supportive online communities.
+Students are encouraged to build positive, supportive online communities.

 Students explore how the Internet offers an amazing way to collaborate with others worldwide, while staying safe through employing strategies such as distinguishing between inappropriate contact and positive connections.
-These foundational skills and learning more about the Internet safety definition helps students learn how to be safe on the Internet.
+These foundational skills help students learn how to be safe on the Internet.